mate-academy/react_people-table/README.md

 ## Task

 1. Load `people` from [API](https://mate-academy.github.io/react_people-table/api/people.json)
-  when `App` component was initially rendered and show a header displaying number of people
+  and show the number of currently visible people in the `App` component

 2. Implement `PeopleTable` component accepting an array of people as a param.
   It should show these columns: